-If you are planning to create a new club, please reach out to Lassonde’s Student Life Coordinator, Alicia DiStefano at email@example.com for more information.
+If you are planning to create a new club, please reach out to Lassonde’s Student Life Coordinator, Alex Ip Yam at firstname.lastname@example.org for more information.

 Before you start a new club, please consider the following questions: